shubhsharma19/UserSignInAPI/README.md

-# Express JWT Authentication API
+# Express JWT Authentication based Login/SignUp API

 This is an Express API that provides **JWT-based authentication**.
 It includes user login and user listing routes.